Public Art Conservation: FAQ about Maintenance Plans

 Q: How often should public art maintenance be scheduled?

 A: In our experience, we typically see public art maintenance occurring anywhere from every 1-5 years.
 The public art itself (materials, finishes, etc) as well as your location and what type of conditions those pieces face each year are both factors in determining the frequency of maintenance.
+The frequency of maintenance can be determined with the assistance of a conservator.

 Q: How long does it take to perform public art maintenance?